National wastewater surveillance of SARS-CoV-2

 • Very strong decrease (< -50%)

-Linegraph showing the development of the average weekly concentration of SARS-CoV-2 in wastewater over the past 13 months, from December 2025 to January 2026.
+Linegraph showing the development of the average weekly concentration of SARS-CoV-2 in wastewater over the past 14 months, from December 2025 to February 2026.
 The line represents the virus concentrationon on log scale, adjusted according to the amount of feces in the wastewater, and is divided into five levels (very low, low, medium, high, and very high), which are marked as horizontal bands on the figure.
 The graphs shows an increase from low level to medium level, December to January 2025.
 Hereafter the concentration decreases to very low level, January to March.
 The concentration then lies at this level until June, followed by an increase from very low level to medium level, June to July.
-The concentration then lies at this level until January.
-Data updated januar 28.
+The concentration then lies at this level until February, followed by a decrease to low level, within the same month.
+Data updated February 18.

 Regional concentration levels of SARS-CoV-2 in wastewater and development over time